borntofrappe/react-practice/nextjs-tutorial/README.md

 }
 ```

-`children` refers to the markup of the pages using the layout.
+`children` refers to the markup of the pages using the layout, meaning the markup is included around the content of the importing components.

 ```jsx
 import Layout from '../components/layout';